 Uncle Al (born September 9, 1996) is an American content creator, animator, gamer, and voice actor.
 From early on, he showed interest in both performing and creating media.
 Although detailed public information about his childhood and formal acting training is limited, his early passions included mimicry, cartoon-voices, gaming commentary, and animation.
-These interests gradually shaped his path into voice acting and web content.
+By the time he launched his YouTube channel in December 2014, these had already converged into a single output.

-Uncle Al’s first steps into voice acting came through fan-made and parody works.
-On his YouTube channel, launched in December 2014, he began uploading entertainment, gaming, commentary, and particularly animations and parodies.
+Uncle Al's first steps into voice acting came through fan-made and parody works.
+On his YouTube channel, he began uploading entertainment, gaming, commentary, and particularly animations and parodies.
 His ability to mimic many characters from known shows became noticeable, and he often voiced all characters in shorter parody episodes.

 Breakthrough in Web Series